Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Results and discussion

-(Karen: Moved this paragraph down here, from previous section: ) In terms of integrated luminosities (i.e.\ within $R\le 10\,{\rm kpc}$), the molecular gas can constitute from $\sim32\%$ (G1) to $\sim 91\,\%$ (G7) of the total \cii luminosity; for the PDR gas the range is $\sim 8\%$ (G7) to $\sim 68\%$ (G1); the contribution from the ionized gas is $\ls 1\%$ (Fig. \ref{figure:CII-percentages}).
-In the Galaxy, however, the this phase seems to be a more important contributor to the overall \cii budget. \cite{pineda14} estimates that $55\,\%$ of the total Galactic \cii luminosity is from molecular gas and dense PDRs, $25\,\%$ from cold H{\sc i}, and $20\,\%$ from the ionized gas.

-Fig.\,\ref{cii_sfr} shows the integrated ${\rm \Lcii-SFR}$ relations for our model galaxies, first for their entire ISM in the top panel, and in separate panels below for each of the three ISM phases considered in our simulations.
+Fig.\,\ref{cii_sfr} shows the integrated ${\rm \Lcii-SFR}$ relations for our simulated galaxies: top panel for the full ISM and, in separate panels below, for each of the three ISM phases considered in our simulations.

 When considering the entire ISM a tight correlation between \Lcii and SFR emerges, which is well fit in log-log space by a straight line with slope $1.27\pm 0.17$ (solid line in the top panel).
 This relation is largely set by the molecular and PDR gas phases.
 The molecular gas phase, itself exhibiting a strong correlation between \cii\ and SFR with slope $1.72\pm 0.22$, drives the slope of the total correlation.
-The PDR gas on the other hand, exhibits a weak dependence on \cii with a slope of $0.43\pm 0.20$ but contributes significantly to the overall normalization of the total ${\rm \cii-SFR}$ relation, especially at the low SFR end (see Fig.\ \ref{cii_sfr}).
-The \cii emission from the ionized gas also shows a weak dependancy on SFR (slope $0.44\pm 0.30$) compared to the molecular gas but, again, does not contribute significantly to the total \cii\ emission, its normalization factor being $\gs 10\times$ below that of both the PDR and molecular gas at the low SFR end of our sample (Fig.\ \ref{cii_sfr}, bottom panel).
+The PDR gas on the other hand, shows a weaker \cii$-$SFR correlation with a slope of $0.43\pm 0.20$ but contributes significantly to the normalization of the total ${\rm \cii-SFR}$ relation, especially at the low SFR end (see Fig.\ \ref{cii_sfr}).
+The \cii emission from the ionized gas also shows a weak dependency on SFR (slope $0.44\pm 0.30$) but does not contribute significantly to the total \cii\ emission, its normalization factor being $\gs 10\times$ below that of the molecular and PDR gas (Fig.\ \ref{cii_sfr}, bottom panel).